 For each framework we have both an SDK file, and a base app that can be used as the starting point for app development.

-Note: You’ll find your auth token on the portal under “Manage Application”.
+In the paid plans, you’ll find your auth token on the portal under “Manage Application”.
 There are two seperate token types and the default token to use is the Mobile token, but there are some rare cases where using the other token is also applicapble.
 Here is a rundown of which token to use:

 Master token and Mobile Token